OSU dedicates new drone research center in Tulsa, inks NASA agreement

 OSU officials were joined by state and national leaders for the event, which included the dedication of the LaunchPad Center for Advanced Air Mobility, located in OSU-Tulsa's Helmerich Research Center.

-Over 200 guests were in attendance as OSU also signed an agreement with NASA, continuing its 60-year STEM partnership with the space agency.
+More than 200 guests were in attendance as OSU signed an agreement with the National Aeronautics and Space Administration, continuing its 60-year STEM partnership with the space agency.

 OSU President Kayse Shrum said: "Last year, Oklahoma State University set out a bold strategy to become the nation's preeminent land grant university.
 And one of the key pillars of the strategy is to be the nation's leader in aerospace innovation and research, and as today's events are demonstrating, we are well on our way to achieving this vision."